Liam Payne Defends Kylie Jenner Against Piers Morgan’s ‘Self-Made Billionaire’ Doubts

 — Forbes (@Forbes) March 5, 2019

-While Kardashian did rise to fame after the tape’s release in 2007, the Kardashian-Jenner family continued on to star on their own reality series, Keeping Up With The Kardashians, for 15 seasons and counting.
+While Kardashian did rise to fame after the tape’s release in 2007, the Kardashian-Jenner family continued on to star in their own reality series, Keeping Up With the Kardashians, for 15 seasons and counting.

-Jenner in particular also launched her own cosmetics brand, Kylie Cosmetics, in 2015, E!
+Jenner, in particular, also launched her own cosmetics brand, Kylie Cosmetics, in 2015, E!
 News reported.
 The brand became extremely successful despite only being sold online and in pop-up stores for the first few years.
 In 2018, Jenner signed a deal to have her products sold in Ulta Beauty stores beginning in the holiday season.

 Despite the success of her business, many critics claim that her family’s privileged and wealthy background gave her a big push.
 However, Jenner insisted in the past that her parents cut her off financially when she was 15, encouraging her to earn her own money.